zwancho/checking-passwork/README.md

-# A function called checkPW is used to check the passwork whether is correct.
+# There is a function called checkPW to check the passwork whether is correct.